-In contrast, Gunnell et al. 2015, found no evidence of rises in internet searching about suicide using helium between 2004 and 2014 in their study on the accessibility of information about helium as a method of suicide on the internet.
+In contrast, Gunnell et al., 2015, found no evidence of rises in internet searching about suicide using helium between 2004 and 2014 in their study on the accessibility of information about helium as a method of suicide on the internet.
 Nevertheless, the authors note that the availability of online information about this method may be a contributing factor in future rises in helium suicides (Gunnell et al. 2015).

 It is important to note that Til & Niederkrotenthaler, 2014 found that protective websites offset harmful website characteristics by approximately 2:1 when websites for suicide methods and help seeking in Austria and the United States were examined.
-However, websites retrieved with method-related search terms, for example 'cutting' and 'hanging', contained more harmful and fewer protective characteristics in comparison with the term 'suicide'.
+However, websites retrieved with methodrelated search terms, for example 'cutting' and 'hanging', contained more harmful and fewer protective characteristics in comparison with the term 'suicide'.
 This indicates that the specific terms entered into a search engine may be meaningful (Til & Niederkrotenthaler, 2014).
 Correspondingly, a Chinese study identified that phrases such as 'ways to kill yourself' and 'painless suicide' created increased harmful content in comparison to terminology such as 'suicide' (Chen et al. 2017).
+Bojanic and Gorski, 2021, furthermore, identified two suicide prevention search terms, both translating to 'suicide', and one suicide risk term (how to kill yourself), where an increase in searches preceded an increase in suicides.